 Over the period of 2018 to 2020, SDG&E's vegetation management program and a suite of other mitigation efforts resulted in relatively fewer outages and ignitions per 10,000 overhead circuit miles when compared to PG&E (Figure 4.6.5-4).
-SDG&E had no vegetation-caused ignitions in the HFTD in 2018, no Tier 3 or non-HFTD vegetation-caused ignitions in 2019, and no vegetation-caused ignitions in 2020.
-Nevertheless, in 2021, SDG&E experienced an increase in vegetation-caused ignitions and outages (Figures 4.6.5-4 and 4.6.5-5).
+SDG&E had no vegetation-caused ignitions in the HFTD in 2018, no Tier 3 or non-HFTD vegetation-caused ignitions in 2019, and no vegetation-caused ignitions in 2020 and 2021 (Figures 4.6.5-4 and 4.6.5-5).
 Even though SDG&E has demonstrated progress and generally has a low number of ignitions caused by vegetation, SDG&E must continue to develop its vegetation management program to reduce tree-caused risk events and any resulting ignitions.